Legal Principles for Effective Workers' Compensation Management

 Statute of Limitations

-1. Colburn v.
-Kessler’s Team Sports - July, 2006 (App.Ct.)An employee’s application for authorization of surgery, filed more than 2 years after his work-related injury, was properly rejected as time-barred because the limitations period of I.C.
+- Colburn v.
+Kessler's Team Sports - July, 2006 (App.Ct.)
+An employee's application for authorization of surgery, filed more than 2 years after his work-related injury, was properly rejected as time-barred because the limitations period of I.C.
 22-3-3-3 applied to claims for medical services and was not tolled by the failure of the employee and employer to disagree during the limitations period.

-2. Prentoski v.
-Five Star Painting, Inc. - November, 2005 (Sup.Ct.)Plaintiff failed to file application for increased PPI within one year of the last date TTD benefits were paid.
+- Prentoski v.
+Five Star Painting, Inc. - November, 2005 (Sup.Ct.)
+Plaintiff failed to file application for increased PPI within one year of the last date TTD benefits were paid.
 (I.C.
 22-3-3-27).
 Plaintiff argued that the one year statute of limitations ran from the date the employer actually paid the PPI award.
-The court disagreed, stating that "our court has repeatedly held that the one year statute of limitations begins to run from the date the claimant’s PPI or TTD benefits ended." (i.e., focusing on the last date "for which" compensation was paid, rather than the last date "on which" compensation was paid).
+The court disagreed, stating that "our court has repeatedly held that the one year statute of limitations begins to run from the date the claimant's PPI or TTD benefits ended." (i.e., focusing on the last date "for which" compensation was paid, rather than the last date "on which" compensation was paid).

 Significant Indiana Workers Compensation Cases

-Injury by Accident:.
-Evans v.
-Yankeetown dock Corp., 491 N.E.
+Injury by Accident: Evans v.
+Yankeetown Dock Corp., 491 N.E.
 2 d 969 (Ind.
 1986)

 Plaintiff Evans was at work prior to shift starting in the morning, drinking coffee with fellow employees.
-Due to an alcoholic paranoid delusional state, another employee sneaked up on him and short him five times - killing him within minutes.
-The Plaintiff’s Estate filed a wrongful death claim against the employer (not a worker’s compensation claim).
-The employer obtained dismissal of the case due to the Exclusive Remedy Provision of the Workers’ Compensation Act.
+Due to an alcoholic paranoid delusional state, another employee sneaked up on him and shot him five times - killing him within minutes.
+The Plaintiff's Estate filed a wrongful death claim against the employer (not a workers' compensation claim).
+The employer obtained dismissal of the case due to the Exclusive Remedy Provision of the Workers' Compensation Act.
 Upon review by the Supreme Court, the dismissal was upheld.

 Additional Recent Case Law